-Fatal, incapacitating, and non-incapacitating injuries are all overrepresented in crashes where drivers were not restrained; this analysis quantified the benefits of the restraint use.

-Fatal injuries in crashes where no restraints are used are highly overrepresented on interstate, federal and state roadways.
-"Possible Injuries and Property Damage Only were highly overrepresented on municipal highways.

-Analysis of number injuried shows that the proportion of injuries (including fatalities) in unrestrained driver crashes is overrepresented from 1 to 6 injuries per crash.
-Crashes without restraints are clearly causing much more severe injuries and a greater number of injuries and fatalities per crash.

-The proportion of fatalities in general as well as the proportion of multiple fatality crashes is dramatically overrepresented in crashes where the causal driver is unrestrained.

-As expected, ejection of the unrestrained driver is overrepresented, indicating one major cause for many fatalities in which safety equipment is not properly utilized.

-All types of injuries, including fatalities, are consistently overrepresented in crashes where no restraints were used.
+- 14. Fatal, incapacitating, and non-incapacitating injuries are all over-represented in crashes where drivers were not restrained; this analysis quantified the benefits of the restraint use.
+The probability of a fatality was found to be 30 times higher when not restrained. - 15.
+Fatal injuries in crashes where no restraints are used are highly over-represented on interstate, federal and state roadways.
+"Possible Injuries and Property Damage Only were highly over-represented on municipal highways.
+See speed of impact above (probability of fatality in any given crash doubles with each speed increase of 10 MPH). - 16.
+Analysis of number injured shows that the proportion of injuries (including fatalities) in unrestrained driver crashes is over-represented from 1 to 6 injuries per crash.
+Crashes without restraints are clearly causing much more severe injuries and a greater number of injuries and fatalities per crash. - 17.
+Both the proportion of fatalities in general and the proportion of multiple fatality crashes (all cases, which included up to five fatalities) are dramatically over-represented in crashes where the causal driver is unrestrained. - 18.
+As expected, ejection of the unrestrained driver is highly over-represented (338 times the expected number), indicating one major cause for many fatalities in which safety equipment is not properly utilized.
+There were 1752 crashes in which total ejections occurred for the unrestrained subset over the five years, of which 501 resulted in fatalities; this is a proportion of one in every 3.5 crashes.
+The non-ejected crash probability of fatality is about one in every 376 crashes. - 19.
+All types of injuries, and especially fatalities, are consistently over-represented in crashes where no restraints were used.